bamason2/ttp451-module/docs/labs/Lab_4.md

 #### Task 4-3: Feature Calibration for a V8 Engine using Radial Basis Functions

 - Use “Build models” tool to add RBF models to your current response model.
 Generate RBF models with centres ranging from 30 to 350 with 10 models linearly spaced (as in figure below).
-Use ``<linspace>`` function when defining the centres of the RBF model.
+Use the ``<linspace>`` function when defining the centres of the RBF model.
 - Repeat the procedure above for all response models.
 Select the best model for your responses.

 ![image](figs/lab4/fig_17_rbf_model.png)

 Save the project when finished.

+Observe the model quality between the polynomial models and RBF models.
+If polynomial model is the better model, discuss why this could be the case?
+When is polynomial model superior to RBF models?